BioinfoMohIL/CGMLST_Alleles_Comparison_MOH/README.md

 ## 🧩 Overview

-This WDL workflow performs **cgMLST alleles comparison** across a set of genome assemblies and produces:
+This WDL workflow performs **cgMLST alleles comparison** (via ChewBBaca in the docker container) across a set of genome assemblies and produces:
 - A **cgMLST allele matrix**
 - A **presence/absence matrix**
 - A **minimum spanning tree (MST)** for visualization